clamsproject/mmif/specifications/samples/everything/index.md

 }
 ```

-We assume perfect speech recognition for the sake of argument and the content of the external file is as follows.
+For the sake of argument we assume perfect speech recognition, and the content of the external file is as follows.

 >  Hello, this is Jim Lehrer with the NewsHour on PBS.
 In the nineteen eighties, barking dogs have increasingly become a problem in urban areas.